[ Browse by Service Category : Topics Related to Rehabilitation/Habilitation Services (123) ]

 Psychiatric Rehabilitation

-Programs that integrate treatment strategies associated with psychiatry, occupational therapy and psychiatric case management to help severely mentally ill individuals stabilize their clinical status, increase their ability to function within their environment with as little ongoing professional intervention as possible, and improve their overall quality of life.
+Programs that integrate treatment strategies associated with psychiatry, occupational therapy and psychiatric case management to help individuals with a severe mental illness stabilize their clinical status, increase their ability to function within their environment with as little ongoing professional intervention as possible, and improve their overall quality of life.
 Services are provided within an intensive case management system and may include medication and supportive psychotherapy to alleviate symptoms; training in interpersonal and independent living skills with a focus on personal care and management, leisure skills, social interaction skills and vocational preferences and aptitudes; cognitive retraining; family psychoeducation; peer support; and assistance in gaining access to the resources and benefits to which they are entitled.
-The individual is actively involved in developing the treatment plan and selecting the types of training that will be relevant to his or her ongoing roles and relationships.
+The individual is actively involved in developing the treatment plan and selecting the types of training that will be relevant to their ongoing roles and relationships.

 Recreational Therapy